Investment in select Chinese companies:

 Global economic sanctions

-BNY Mellon Investment Management and its investment firms intend to comply with a US government Executive Order (EO) prohibiting transactions in certain securities and derivatives of communist China military companies.
-BNY Mellon fund investors should be aware securities prohibited under the EO will be excluded for investment in the portfolios of all our funds as required.
+BNY Mellon Investment Management and its investment firms intend to comply with a US government Executive Order (EO) of June 3, 2021 prohibiting transactions in certain securities and derivatives of select Chinese companies.
+BNY Mellon fund investors should be aware securities prohibited under the EO will be excluded for investment in the portfolios of our funds as required.

-Starting from 11th January, EO13959 prohibits US persons from transacting in select publicly traded securities (or any securities that are derivative of, or are designed to provide investment exposure to such securities).
-These are certain Chinese companies identified by the US Government as supporting China’s military.
-The EO also prohibits US persons from transacting in pooled vehicles that hold one or more prohibited securities, including exchange traded funds.
+Starting from 2 August, 2021, EO14032 prohibits US persons from transacting in the publicly traded securities (or any securities that are derivative of, or are designed to provide investment exposure to such securities) of certain Chinese companies.
+These are companies operating in the defense and related materiel sector or the surveillance technology sector of the People’s Republic of China.
+The EO also prohibits US persons from transacting in pooled vehicles, including exchange traded funds, which hold one or more prohibited securities.

-BNY Mellon investment firms and BNY Mellon funds are currently taking appropriate steps to comply with the EO.
+BNY Mellon investment firms and BNY Mellon funds, as applicable, are currently taking appropriate steps to comply with the EO.
 An analysis across our fund ranges has been conducted to determine if any existing holdings might need to be divested under the EO.
-Where such securities are identified, the funds will divest those holdings within applicable compliance periods.
+Where required, the funds will divest holdings in such securities within applicable compliance periods.